Troubled by dark circles? Do you look like a panda but not in a cute way?

 Olive oil can also be and beneficial oil for dark circles, but it’s on my plate and in my tanning oil.
 I really just wanted some diversity.

-Rose water or better still, rose hydrosol is very beneficial and a regular practice for some in terms of dark circles.
+Rose water or better still, rose hydrosol is very beneficial and regular practice for some in terms of dark circles.
 You can soak cotton pads in rosewater and cover your eye area with them (when your eyes are closed, duh!).

 Rosewater is a toner and has incredibly loads of goodie skin benefits.
 I’ve written about it in my rosewater skin and hair benefits if you’re interested (and I know you are!).